Global responsibility and policy coherence

 It is important to be aware that with an increase in foreign trade, also a considerable part of the environmental effects caused by Finns are now created outside our national borders.
 On the other hand, many of the products imported to Finland are further processed into export products.
 Because production in Finland is on average ecologically more sustainable than in many other countries, no unambiguously negative or positive conclusions can be drawn by examining only the material flows.

 Finland also exports environmental technology and services, such as energy-efficient and material-efficient solutions globally.
 Finland makes significant investments in innovations, for example, in the circular economy.
-Exporting these products and services globally benefits sustainable development also at the global level, but measuring it is challenging and requires further development.
+Exporting these products and services benefits sustainable development also at the global level, but measuring it is challenging and requires further development.

 The support Finland and other providers of assistance have given to developing countries has enhanced development.
 The percentage of the world population living in extreme poverty has halved since 1990.
 The vast majority of girls and boys can go to school.
 The mortality rate among mothers and children under five years of age has decreased significantly.
 The number of people living without water supply and sewerage has halved.
 The foundations of the economy have improved in the vast majority of developing countries, the share of development aid in their income has declined and there are also other ways for these countries to obtain funding to support their development.
 For example, the impact of private investments is usually manifold in the promotion of sustainable development in developing countries.

 However, 767 million people continue to live on less than 1.90 dollars a day.
-The pace of reducing maternal mortality should be doubled to reach the development target set for 2030.
+The pace of reducing maternal mortality must be doubled to reach the development target set for 2030.
 More determined actions are required to promote sustainable energy production and additional investments in a sustainable infrastructure and education are needed.
 If all children in the poorest countries completed secondary school by 2030, the national income could grow by 75 per cent by 2050 according to an estimate made by the UN.
 Gender inequality still persists, too.
 More than two billion people live in countries with inadequate water resources.
 A total of 90 per cent of the global urban population lives in an environment in which air pollution constitutes a health risk.
-Global warming continues and contributes to the increase in extreme weather and to the weakening of living conditions.
+Global warming continues and contributes to the increase in extreme weather and to the detriment of living conditions.

 Also, the costs of the reception of refugees that fall under development cooperation fell: in 2017, they were EUR 69 million, a decline of 42 per cent from the previous year.
 On the other hand, the financial investments that fall under development cooperation increased the total of the disbursements by EUR 68 million from the previous year.
 A total of EUR 94 million was allocated to humanitarian assistance in 2017.

-According to the target set by the UN, 0.15-0.2 per cent of the national income should be directed to the poorest countries as aid.
+According to the target set by the UN, 0.15-0.2 per cent of national income should be directed to the poorest countries as aid.
 Finland's funding to the Least Developed Countries (LDC/GNI in the graph) represented 0.13 per cent of gross national income in 2017.
 In 2015, the share of the funding was 0.18 per cent, but it declined in the following years because of considerable cuts in appropriations.
 Finland is still committed to the target of 0.2 per cent and is striving to reach it.

 Development cooperation appropriations account for about 70 per cent of the external funding received by the least developed countries.
 The OECD encourages its member countries to use their development cooperation appropriations more efficiently in the poorest countries to mobilise private investments and local tax revenues.